ankowals/saf/README.md

 To retrieve test data storage one can write HashMap<String, Object> testDataMap = ctx.obj.get("TestData",HashMap.class);
 From now one testDataMap and its values can be used in the step.
 Other way to retrieve a particular value from the storage is String isbn2 = ctx.step.get("TestData.isbn");
-We nested object can be provided using dots like for example TestData.isbn.some_nested_key etc.
+Nested objects can be provided using dots like for example ctx.step.get("TestData.isbn.some_nested_key[0]") etc.

 Ctx.obj is a bucket to which we can throw anything and later on we can retrieve it.
-This is usefull to share data between steps that are defined in differen class.
+This is useful to share data between steps that are defined in different class.
 For example

 	ctx.obj.put("request",RequestSpecification.class, request);